natanjunges/custom-desktop/builder/README.md

 - In the fourth step, only the packages with pre-depends or depends reverse dependencies that are not from the metapackages will be listed;
 - In the fifth step, only the packages with pre-depends or depends reverse dependencies that are from the metapackages will be listed, and they cannot be removed;

 Once the rounds are finished, rerun the main script.
-In the menus, select "Generate metapackage control file".
+In the menu, select "Generate metapackage control file".
 Whether or not the full package should be built depends on the same criteria of "Initialize - Part 1".
 The removed packages are shown to be added to the suggests, with the packages not to be added to the suggests being commented out.
-A control file named `control` will be generated, that can be used to replace `custom-desktop` or `custom-desktop-minimal` in the parent folder.
+A control file named `build/control` will be generated, that can be used to replace `custom-desktop` or `custom-desktop-minimal` in the parent folder.
 Editing the control file is highly encouraged, mainly the `Homepage`, `Bugs`, `Package`, `Version`, `Maintainer` and `Description` sections.